 It's big or it's bumpy, and you feel like people are always staring at the center of your face.
 You want to get plastic surgery to fix it.

-What to do: Surgery can change your nose, but it has risks.
+What to do: Our faces change over time with puberty.
+And while surgery can change your nose, it has risks.
 Even after surgery your nose can change shape over time.
 Try makeup.
 Darker foundation on each side may help it look smaller.
 Also, ask yourself if you're being too critical.
 Sometimes, we miss seeing the beauty we already have.

 Cheerleaders, jocks, Goths, artsy kids.
 Everyone at your school is in some kind of clique except you.
 You're stuck on the outside.